Our Team

 Janelle Ferraris (She/Her)

-Hi!
+Hi everyone!
 My name is Janelle and I am the Clinical Intake Coordinator for the Eating Disorder Institute of Las Vegas.
-I am currently a fourth-year undergraduate Psychology major at the University of Nevada, Las Vegas (UNLV).
+I recently graduated with a Bachelor of Arts in Psychology from the University of Nevada, Las Vegas (UNLV).
 I am interested in researching and treating anxiety and depression in adolescents/adults of minority populations.

 My main professional goal is to become a clinical psychologist with my own practice and work with adolescents and families.